aws-samples/eks-workshop-v2/website/docs/observability/high-availability/03-node-failure-no-fis.md

 These commands perform the following actions:

 1. Delete the existing ui pods.
-2. Wait for ui pods to get provision automatically.
+2. Wait for ui pods to be provisioned automatically.
 3. Use the `get-pods-by-az.sh` script to check the distribution of pods across availability zones.

 ## Verify Retail Store Availability